jawooson/AI_Project_3/README.md

 This is generally what Bag of Words is, it translates text data to a from that is ingestible to a neural net.

-In the Bag of words
+In the Bag of ords

 ## I need to discuss what exactly is being tested.